There comes a time in any hobbyist or lifestyle enthusiast’s life when he or she reaches a crossroads.

-With the rust-resistant latch, there’s no guessing whether or not the lid is down.
+With the rust-resistant latch, there’s no guessing whether the lid is down or not.

-Now that we’ve gone over the numbers and features let’s take a look at some of the other factors worth considering when you’re buying any kind of grill or smoker, and how the Kamado Joe measures up.
+Now that we’ve gone over the numbers and features, let’s take a look at some other factors worth considering when you’re buying any kind of grill or smoker, and how the Kamado Joe measures up.

 Ease of Use

 Being versatile is not the same as being easy.
 There’s a lot you can do with a Kamado, but if you’re used to more conventional grilling, there is going to be a learning period while you master all the nuances of the equipment.

 By the way, this is a kamado thing, not a specifically Kamado Joe thing.